Vortioxetine: Pharmacodynamics

 Vortioxetine at 5 mg/day may produce antidepressant effects and result in SERT occupancy as low as 50%.
 This is in apparent contrast to SSRIs and SNRIs, which appear to require a minimum of 70 to 80% occupancy for antidepressant efficacy.
 These findings are suggestive that the antidepressant effects of vortioxetine may be mediated by serotonin receptor interactions in addition to serotonin reuptake inhibition.
 A study found no significant occupancy of the 5-HT_{1A} receptor with vortioxetine at 30 mg/day for 9 days, which suggests that at least this specific serotonin receptor may not be involved in the clinical pharmacology of vortioxetine.
 However, methodological concerns were noted that may limit the interpretability of this result.
 Occupancy of other serotonin receptors like 5-HT_{3} and 5-HT_{7} by vortioxetine in humans does not seem to have been studied.
 In relation to the preceding, the contribution of serotonin receptor interactions to the antidepressant effects of vortioxetine is unknown and remains to be established.
 Uncertainties remain about whether vortioxetine is indeed a clinically multimodal antidepressant or whether it is effectively "[just] another selective serotonin reuptake inhibitor".

 Antagonism of the 5-HT_{3} receptor has been found to enhance the increase in brain serotonin levels produced by serotonin reuptake inhibition in animal studies.
 Whether or not the 5-HT_{3} receptor antagonism of vortioxetine likewise does this in humans or contributes to its clinical antidepressant efficacy is unclear.
 SSRIs and 5-HT_{1A} receptor agonists often produce nausea as a side effect, whereas 5-HT_{3} receptor antagonists like ondansetron are antiemetics and have been found to be effective in treating SSRI-induced nausea.
 It was thought that the 5-HT_{3} receptor antagonism of vortioxetine would reduce the incidence of nausea relative to SSRIs.
 However, clinical trials found significant and dose-dependent rates of nausea with vortioxetine that appeared to be comparable to those found with the SNRI duloxetine.

+Vortioxetine has been found to slightly reduce oxytocin levels in rodents.
+Serotonin 5-HT_{1A} receptor agonists can enhance oxytocin release, but vortioxetine shows 10- to 15-fold lower affinity for the serotonin 5-HT_{1A} receptor in rodents compared to humans.